articles

 I signed up for Instagram in the past, but my account was soon flagged as fake, and I couldn’t retrieve it.
 The same happened on Facebook, and more recently, when I signed up for LinkedIn.
 I hadn’t done anything dangerous or appeared as a fake person, but my account was still flagged as fake.

-At first, I thought this was the singer’s doing, but he told me it was the sociopathic stalker—who is extremely jealous of my life, success, and relationships—who had tried to forbid me from having any relationship with anyone except him.
+At first, I thought this was another person’s doing, but this person told me it was the sociopathic stalker—who is extremely jealous of my life, success, and relationships—who had tried to forbid me from having any relationship with anyone except him.
 If I initiated contact with someone in the past, he would always intimidate and coerce me into stopping.
 His actions are extreme, using hysteria, paranoia, and severe emotional blackmail, as well as actions such as blocking me from being able to use my own social media accounts, to keep me isolated.

 It took only a day after I set up my LinkedIn account for him to get me blocked.
 By hacking into LinkedIn and getting LinkedIn to block my account, he ensured I couldn’t connect with others online.
 LinkedIn then asked me to verify my identity with my ID, but the option was blocked on my phone (by the hacker who hacked into it so my ID would not be recognized).
 After an hour of trying to identify myself with my passport, I had to give up.